Procedural Synthesis of Synthesizable Molecules: Introduction

 \section{Introduction}

-The discovery of new molecular entities is central to advancements in fields such as pharmaceuticals \cite{zhavoronkov2019,lyu2019}, materials science \cite{hachmann2011,janet2020}, and environmental engineering \cite{zimmerman2020,yao2021}.
-Traditional make-design-test workflows for molecular design typically rely on labor-intensive methods that involve a high degree of trial and error \cite{lengeling2018}.
-Systematic and data-efficient approaches that minimize costly experimental trials are the key to accelerating these processes \cite{coley2020a, coley2020b, gao2022}.
-In recent years, a large number of molecular generative models has been proposed \cite{cao2018, ma2018, simonovsky2018, you2018, li2018, samanta2020, liu2018, jin2018, jin2020, guo2022, sun2024}.
-However, few of their outputs are feasible to make and proceed to experimental testing due to their lack of consideration for synthesizability \cite{gao2020}.
-This has motivated methods that integrate design and synthesis into a single workflow, aiming to optimize both processes simultaneously \cite{vinkers2003, hartenfeller2011, button2019,bradshaw2019,bradshaw2020,gao2021,swanson2024} which significantly closes the gap between the design and make steps, reducing cycle time significantly \cite{koscher2023,volkamer2023,mccorkindale2023}.
-These methods still face computational challenges, particularly in navigating the combinatorial explosion of potential synthetic pathways \cite{smith1997}.
+The discovery of new molecular entities is central to advancements in fields such as pharmaceuticals \citep{zhavoronkov2019,lyu2019}, materials science \citep{hachmann2011,janet2020}, and environmental engineering \citep{zimmerman2020,yao2021}.
+Traditional make-design-test workflows for molecular design typically rely on labor-intensive methods that involve a high degree of trial and error \citep{lengeling2018}.
+Systematic and data-efficient approaches that minimize costly experimental trials are the key to accelerating these processes \citep{coley2020a, coley2020b, gao2022}.
+In recent years, a large number of molecular generative models has been proposed \citep{cao2018, ma2018, simonovsky2018, you2018, li2018, samanta2020, liu2018, jin2018, jin2020, guo2022, sun2024}.
+However, few of their outputs are feasible to make and proceed to experimental testing due to their lack of consideration for synthesizability \citep{gao2020}.
+This has motivated recent methods that integrate design and synthesis into a single workflow, aiming to optimize both processes simultaneously \citep{button2019,bradshaw2019,bradshaw2020,gao2021,swanson2024} which significantly closes the gap between the design and make steps, reducing cycle time significantly \citep{koscher2023,volkamer2023,mccorkindale2023}.
+This development is spurred by the curation of a small but robust collection of expert reaction templates that are inspired by real-world reactions and defined in close collaboration with chemists \cite{hartenfeller2011}.
+This workflow facilitates de novo applications by imposing synthetic accessibility by design, recasting molecular design as navigating the space of possible synthetic procedures over a set of building blocks and forward reaction steps, as defined in \cite{vinkers2003}.
+However, these methods still face computational challenges, particularly in navigating the combinatorial explosion of potential synthetic procedures \citep{smith1997}.